garden-io/quickstart-example/tutorial.md

 This quickstart will show you how to start a minikube cluster and deploy a simple application to it using Garden.

 * **Setup your environment**
-  * Install Garden and start a minikube cluster you'll use to deploy your app to.
+  * Install Garden and start a k3d Kubernetes cluster you'll use to deploy your app to.
 * **Deploy the app**
   * You will be guided through the process of deploying a simple app to the cluster using Garden.
 * **Explore the dev console**